 Being selective and intentional about the data we ingest has been a priority since day 1.
 Heap was built from the ground-up with both Autocapture and privacy top-of-mind, which is the only way to make both work concurrently.
 This is ostensibly hard to get right if Autocapture is created as an add-on to a traditional analytics platform, which some other analytics tools have attempted in the past.
 When this happens, disaster can strike.

 Heap’s mission is to help teams make smarter decisions with truth, and we believe that Autocapture is the way that all product teams will eventually unlock the insights that fuel those decisions.
-Reach out to us here if you’d like to learn more!
+Reach out to us here’d like to learn more!